Back in the early 1900s, exercise guru Charles Atlas developed a workout routine that used your own bodyweight to develop impressive muscle mass.

 And The Winner Is!

 Sometimes it can be difficult to pick a winner from such a closely matched lineup of suspension trainers.
-But without any extra discussion, the MOSS Titan is the clear winner.
+But without any extra discussion, the TRX Training is the clear winner.
 If you’re looking for a versatile, high-quality piece of exercise equipment, you don’t need to look any further than the Titan.

-Concerning durability, the Titan outlasts the competition.
+Concerning durability, the TRX outlasts the competition.
 Its popularity among coaches at high schools, universities, and fitness centers is a testament to this product’s quality.

-Safety is always a concern with exercise equipment, and the MOSS Titan takes that into consideration.
-The instructional materials provide exceptional guidance on exercise routines and how to best utilize the MOSS Titan for maximum benefit with minimal risk.
+Safety is always a concern with exercise equipment, and the TRX takes that into consideration.
+The instructional materials provide exceptional guidance on exercise routines and how to best utilize the TRX for maximum benefit with minimal risk.

-What makes the Titan the best suspension trainer is that its design makes it ideal for everyone to use.
-Regardless if you’re an experienced gym-goer or just a stay-at-home mom who appreciates a fulfilling workout, the MOSS Titan works for everyone.
+What makes the TRX the best suspension trainer is that its design makes it ideal for everyone to use.
+Regardless if you’re an experienced gym-goer or just a stay-at-home mom who appreciates a fulfilling workout, the TRX works for everyone.